netDalek/action_audit/README.md

 # ActionAuditor

 Allows to record models changes.
+It can be ActiveRecord models or any other.
-It offer observers to store ActiveRecord models changes, but you are free to write your own.
+Observer for ActiveRecord are included, for other models you should write your own code.
-There is also mixins for your controllers, but it isn't mandatory too.
+You should also take care where to store this changes.

 We split all changes into actions.
 Action can be rails controller action or resque/sidekiq/rake task.
 Every action can have unlimited number af attributes.
 For controller action it can be current user id, response status and anything else.